syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 This section provides information about the script isolation process and how to reference scripts from CDN, Static Web Assets and Custom resource generator (CRG) for Syncfusion Blazor Components.

-> Syncfusion Blazor components are native blazor components and not wrappers.
-Still, the javascript interop files needs to be added to support the features that can't be implemented in native blazor.
+> The javascript interop files needs to be added to support the features that can't be implemented in native blazor.

 ## JavaScript isolation